emaste/diffoscope/README.rst

 diffoscope will try to get to the bottom of what makes files or directories different.
-It will recursively unpack archives of many kinds and transform various binary formats into more human readable form to compare them.
+It will recursively unpack archives of many kinds and transform various binary formats into more human-readable form to compare them.
 It can compare two tarballs, ISO images, or PDF just as easily.